ochodnicky/vscode-sync-branches/README.md

 ## Features

 - Synchronize between specified branches.
+- Stash uncommitted changes
 - Set default source and target branches.
-- Automatically create a branch named like `target-sync` for creating a PR into target branch.
+- Automatically create a branch named like `defaultTargetBranch-targetBranchSuffix` for creating a PR into target branch.

 ## Usage